IIIF/api/source/presentation/4.0/model.md

 A schema or named set of functionality available from the resource.
 The profile can further clarify the `type` and/or `format` of an external resource or service, allowing clients to customize their handling of the resource that has the `profile` property.

-The value _MUST_ be a string, either taken from the [profiles registry][registry-profiles] or a URI.
+The value _MUST_ be a string, either taken from the [profiles registry][registry-profiles] or a full URI.

 * Resources [referenced][prezi30-terminology] by the `seeAlso` or `service` properties _SHOULD_ have the `profile` property.<br/>
   Clients _SHOULD_ process the `profile` of a service or external resource.